somogibbs/debian-install/Debian intial install setup.md

-First install and enable sudo if you chose to enable root user during iso install with `apt install sudo`  --then--  `adduser` (username) `sudo`
+First install and enable sudo if you chose to enable root user during standard.iso install with `apt install sudo`  --then--  `adduser` (username) `sudo`

 ### Install git and clone this repository